Bard IVC Filter Lawsuits

 C.R.
-Bard, the manufacturer of the Recovery and G2 IVC filter implants is facing thousands of lawsuits filed by patients or loved ones of those who suffered serious injury due to the devices.
+Bard and parent company Becton Dickinson, manufacturer of the Recovery and G2 Inferior Vena Cava (IVC) filter implants are facing thousands of lawsuits filed by patients or loved ones of those who suffered serious injury due to the devices.
+Other companies have also been named in thousands of IVC filter lawsuits including Cook Medical, Boston Scientific, and Cordis.

-IVC filter failure, including the Bard Recovery and G2 IVC devices, may result in serious adverse events including:
+IVC filter failure, including the Bard Recovery and G2 IVC devices, may result in a number of serious adverse events including:

 - IVC filter fractures